rslewenstein/go-update-script/README.md

 Sometimes to update Golang is bored when we use Linux.
 Thinking about it, I created a script to automatize this process.

-- You need to download the go version
+- You need to download the go version:
 ```
 https://go.dev/dl/
 ```

-- Giving permissions to script:
+- Giving permissions to execute the script:
 ```
 chmod u+x go-update.sh
 ```